Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

 \subsection{Acknowledgements}

 Its a pleasure to thank Jim Bryan, Davesh Maulik, Denis Nesterov, and Rahul Pandharipande for discussions related to this work.
-I also thank Johannes Schmitt for helpful discussion about restricting relative Gromov-Witten classes to the boundary, and for providing the technical result given in Proposition~\ref{prop:Schmitt}.
-The author is funded by the Deutsche Forschungsgemeinschaft (DFG) - OB 512/1-1.
+I also thank Johannes Schmitt for helpful discussions about how to restrict relative Gromov-Witten classes to the boundary, and for providing the technical result stated in Proposition~\ref{prop:Schmitt}.

+The author was funded by the Deutsche Forschungsgemeinschaft (DFG) - OB 512/1-1, and by the starting grant 'Correspondences in enumerative geometry: Hilbert schemes, K3 surfaces and modular forms', No 101041491 of the European Research Council.